OpenCDSS/cdss-rest-services-examples/examples/javascript/README.md

   ```

 3. All `<var>` tags needed for the query should be used, whether they are hard
-coded or gotten by user input, etc.
+coded or from user input.

-4. Lastly, the entire `all-data` div should be put wherever it needs to be in the
+4. The entire `all-data` `div` should be put wherever it needs to be in the
 website.
 This will display the graph on the left and table on the right, and by
 default will take the entire width of the page.

-This should be all that needs to be done for integrating into another website.